OmniWildcard/Omni-s_World/Mod Lists/End Times Challenge/Readme.md

 - [ ] Navmesh-related crashes during the first dragon fight at the Whiterun Watchtower
 - [ ] Various landscape seams in need of fixing
 - [ ] Some minor navmesh tweaks required in small towns and villages
-- [ ] Minor navmesh tweaks in Ustengrav
+- [ ] Minor navmesh tweaks required in Ustengrav

 # FAQS
 - **Question:** My meshes/textures are not rendering properly in-game.
 What do I do to fix this?